Buie, Audige help Northwestern beat No. 1 Purdue 64-58

 AP Sports Writer

-EVANSTON, Ill.
-(AP) — Boo Buie scored 26 points, Chase Audige had 15 and Northwestern beat No. 1 Purdue 64-58 on Sunday.
+Buie scored 26 points and Audige had 15, leading Northwestern to a 64-58 win over Zach Edey and No. 1 Purdue.

+“We put in so much work together and we’ve been through so many ups and downs,” Buie said.
+“It’s finally starting to show what the real us is.”

-Led by its experienced backcourt, Northwestern (18-7, 9-5 Big Ten) added a signature win to its bid for the school’s second NCAA Tournament appearance.
+Led by its experienced backcourt and supported by a rowdy student section behind each basket, Northwestern (18-7, 9-5 Big Ten) added a signature win to its bid for the school’s second NCAA Tournament appearance.
 The Wildcats got their first win in 19 games against the No. 1 team in the AP poll.

+Northwestern’s 18 wins are the most for the school since it went 24-12 during the 2016-17 season, losing to Gonzaga in the second round of the NCAA tourney.
+It went 32-55 in the previous three years before finding its stride against this season.

+“We had a bunch of guys that stayed the course and stayed loyal to the program and fought,” Northwestern coach Chris Collins said, “and we had a great offseason.

+“When you have a day like this, you know it can be emotional because you know there’s a lot of hard work by a lot of people to make this happen.”

+Purdue (23-3, 12-3) had won 11 in a row against Northwestern, but the Boilermakers stumbled down the stretch.
+They shot just 28.6% (6 for 21) and committed 13 of their 16 turnovers in the second half.

-Zach Edey had 24 points and eight rebounds for Purdue (23-3, 12-3), which had won 11 in a row against Northwestern.
-Braden Smith finished with 10 points on 1-for-7 shooting.
+Edey had 24 points, eight rebounds and three blocked shots, but the 7-foot-4 center turned it over six times.
+Freshman Braden Smith had 10 points on 1-for-7 shooting.

+“Just got to show more poise and toughness than we did,” Purdue coach Matt Painter said.

 Edey’s hook shot lifted Purdue to a 55-47 lead with 3:52 to go.
 But Northwestern closed the game with a 17-3 run.

+The decisive stretch began with a huge offensive rebound by Buie, setting up Audige’s 3-pointer.
+Audige then had a fast-break dunk, and he just kept going from there.

-Audige scored 10 points in the dazzling finish.
+Audige scored 10 points in Northwestern’s dazzling finish.
 He gave the Wildcats the lead for good when he made a 3-pointer after an Edey turnover.

+“When my team needed me, I just tried my best to be there,” Audige said.
+“A shot went through, and then the rim started looking a little bigger.”

 Brooks Barnhizer had a fast-break layup and Buie made two foul shots in the final minute to help Northwestern hold on.
-When it was over, the raucous student section stormed the court to celebrate with the team.
+When it was over, the jubilant student sections stormed the court to celebrate with the team.

-Purdue shot just 28.6% (6 for 21) from the field in the second half.
-It also committed 13 of its 16 turnovers in the final 20 minutes.
+“Hopefully that’ll give our guys confidence to know that you can compete with a team that’s as good as anybody in the country,” Collins said.

+Painter said Buie’s offensive rebound was a big moment at the end.

 Ethan Morton and Mason Gillis each made a 3-pointer to help Purdue open a 26-16 lead with 9:19 left in the first half.
 But Buie converted a driving layup in the final seconds, trimming the Boilermakers’ lead to 37-30 at the break.